Premium Leather iPad Air 10.5 Case

 First of all, the case has to function.
 It has to protect the iPad.
 This is always the first priority.
 The old frame didn't provide any real protection.
 The protection came from the MacCase "offset design" where the case corners and edges absorb any impacts before reaching the actual iPad itself.
 While this has it's limits it did serve our customers well for 8 years.

-For the new 10.5" leather Folio, we kept the "offset design" and then combined that with these beautiful space gray polymer trays that hold the iPad securely in place.
+For the new iPad Pro 10.5 leather case, we kept the "offset design" and then combined that with these beautiful polymer trays that hold the iPad securely in place.

 The new model has the proven protection of our "offset design" combined with an impact absorbing material that surrounds the iPad on it's three most venerable sides.
 We've gone from good to great when it comes to protection.